honzajavorek/prazeni.honzajavorek.cz/README.md

 D:\> cd prazeni.honzajavorek.cz
 ```

-Then let's create a virtualenv folder, activate the virtualenv and then install dependencies:
+Then let's create a virtualenv folder and activate the virtualenv:

 ```
 D:\prazeni.honzajavorek.cz> python -m venv venv D:\prazeni.honzajavorek.cz> venv\Scripts\activate.bat
+```

+Now we need to install dependencies.
+Because Windows are the most ridiculous OS on the planet, you can't just install whatever is in the `requirements.txt` file by `pip`.
+You need to:

+1. Make sure you have the latest `pip`.
+It's important.

+    ```
+    (venv) D:\prazeni.honzajavorek.cz> python -m pip install pip --upgrade
+    ```

+2. Manually download the `lxml` library in form of a *wheel* from [this unofficial registry](http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml).
+Choose version appropriate for your Python and OS versions (e.g. `cp35` means Python 3.5, `win32` means 32bit OS).
+Then install it inside your virtualenv:

+    ```
+    (venv) D:\prazeni.honzajavorek.cz> pip install lxml-3.6.0-cp35-cp35m-win32.whl
+    ```

+3. Now proceed with standard installation:

+    ```
     (venv) D:\prazeni.honzajavorek.cz> pip install -r requirements.txt
     ```

-Now you should be ready.
+If everything went correctly, you should be ready at this point.
 You can test everything works properly by running `blog --help`:

 ```
 (venv) D:\prazeni.honzajavorek.cz> blog --help